ging/fiware-draco/docs/processors_catalogue/ngsi_postgresql_sink.md

 `NGSIToPostgreSQL`is a processor designed to persist NGSI-like context data events within a [PostgreSQL server](https://www.postgresql.org/).
-Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the _NGSI language_.
+Usually, such a context data is notified by a Context Boker ([Orion Context Broker](https://github.com/telefonicaid/fiware-orion),[Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD),[Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker) ) instance, but could be any other system speaking the _NGSI language_.

 Independently of the data generator, NGSI context data is always transformed into internal `NGSIEvent` objects at Draco